 Faster Time to Market.
 Our solutions are designed to accelerate our customers' time-to-market and increase product profitability.
 Our solutions, which can predict and improve product yield even before IC product design is complete, transform the traditional design-to-silicon sequence into a primarily concurrent process, thereby shortening our customers' time-to-market.
 Systematically incorporating knowledge of the integration of the design and manufacturing processes into our software modules and physical IP enables our customers to introduce products with higher initial yields faster.
-Our solutions are designed to decrease design and process iterations and reduce our customers' up-front costs, and thus provide our customers with early-mover advantages such as increased market share and higher selling prices.
+Our solutions are designed to decrease design and process iterations and reduce our customers' up-front costs, and thus provide our customers with faster time to market, potentially resulting in increased market share and higher initial selling prices.